digst/DCAT-AP-DK/releases/v.2.0/docs/index-en.md

 ## Key models that use DCAT

-DCAT is already used in Danish specifications - eg in [Danish public sector data quality vocabulary ] (https://arkitektur.digst.dk/metoder/faelles-sprog-datakvalitet) and Standard for Description of IT systems [SYS-AP] (https: //digst.github.io/IT-System-AP/SYS-AP/docs/) and [archvSYS-AP] (https://digst.github.io/IT-System-AP/archvSYS-AP/docs/ ).
+DCAT is already used in Danish specifications - eg in [Danish public sector data quality vocabulary](https://arkitektur.digst.dk/metoder/faelles-sprog-datakvalitet) and Standard for Description of IT systems [SYS-AP](https://digst.github.io/IT-System-AP/SYS-AP/docs/) and [archvSYS-AP](https://digst.github.io/IT-System-AP/archvSYS-AP/docs/ ).

-DCAT is also used in a number of international specifications such as the European Commission's Single Digital Gateway - [SDG MetaModel] (https://github.com/catalogue-of-services-isa/SDG-model), Core Public Service Vocabulary Application Profile ( [CPSV-AP] (https://joinup.ec.europa.eu/solution/core-public-service-vocabulary-application-profile)) and
+DCAT is also used in a number of international specifications such as the European Commission's Single Digital Gateway - [SDG MetaModel](https://github.com/catalogue-of-services-isa/SDG-model), Core Public Service Vocabulary Application Profile ( [CPSV-AP](https://joinup.ec.europa.eu/solution/core-public-service-vocabulary-application-profile)) and
-Asset Description Metadata Schema ([ADMS] (https://joinup.ec.europa.eu/solution/asset-description-metadata-schema-adms))
+Asset Description Metadata Schema ([ADMS](https://joinup.ec.europa.eu/solution/asset-description-metadata-schema-adms))

-Several national profiles of DCAT-AP have also been developed by other EU Member States as well as domain-specific profiles, eg [geoDCAT-AP] (https://joinup.ec.europa.eu/solution/geodcat-application-profile-data-portals -europe) for geodata, [BregDCAP-AP] (https://joinup.ec.europa.eu/solution/abr-specification-registry-registries) for basic data and [statDCAT-AP] (https://joinup.ec .europa.eu / solution / statdcat-application-profile-data-portals-europe) for statistical datasets.
+Several national profiles of DCAT-AP have also been developed by other EU Member States as well as domain-specific profiles, eg [geoDCAT-AP](https://joinup.ec.europa.eu/solution/geodcat-application-profile-data-portals-europe) for geodata, [BregDCAP-AP](https://joinup.ec.europa.eu/solution/abr-specification-registry-registries) for basic data and [statDCAT-AP](https://joinup.ec.europa.eu/solution/statdcat-application-profile-data-portals-europe) for statistical datasets.

-Find a report on DCAT-AP profiles (from 2018) and other relevant links in the section [References] (https://digst.github.io/DCAT-AP-DK/releases/v.2.0/docs/index-en.html#references) .
+Find a report on DCAT-AP profiles (from 2018) and other relevant links in the section [References](https://digst.github.io/DCAT-AP-DK/releases/v.2.0/docs/index-en.html#references) .